dimiturtrz/ruby-course-project/README.md

 #ruby-chess

-A desktop application that simulates the game ["chess"](https://en.wikipedia.org/wiki/Chess) Made for the ruby course in The Faculty of Mathematics and Informatics of Sofia University (FMI)
+A desktop application that simulates ["chess"](https://en.wikipedia.org/wiki/Chess) Made for the ruby course in The Faculty of Mathematics and Informatics of Sofia University (FMI)

 ##Summary

+What you'd expect from a game of chess - you move pieces and "check" the enemy king until he can't run anywhere.
-The game has two usable interfaces - console and graphical(using Gosu) interface.
+The game has two interfaces - console and graphical(using Gosu).
 The game can be played against another player on the same computer or with a mentally challenged AI.
 There is a save/load functionality.

 ##Installation